ilopezfr/Self-Driving-Car-Engineering/README.md

 ✅ The code compiles correctly.

-I used an additional library in this project:

-- [spline](http://kluge.in-chemnitz.de/opensource/spline/) *(Cubic Spline interpolation implementation)*

 ### Valid Trajectories

 #### ✅ The car is able to drive at least 4.32 miles without incident.

-The car was able to drive 10 miles without incidents:

-![image2]
-(add screen shot with > 10miles)
+![alt text][image2]

+[Click here](https://www.youtube.com/watch?v=cckhao1qgP4) to watch the car driving smoothly its first 10 miles in the simulator without incidents.

 #### ✅ The car drives according to the speed limit.